w3f/polkadot-spec/docs/chapter-anv.md

 - ${w}$ is an unsigned 32-bit integer indicating the mark up to which all inbound HRMP messages have been processed by the parachain.

-## 8.2.
-Candidate Backing {#sect-candidate-backing}
+## -sec-num- Candidate Backing {#sect-candidate-backing}

 The Polkadot validator receives an arbitrary number of parachain candidates with associated proofs from untrusted collators.
 The assigned validators of each parachain ([Definition -def-num-ref-](chapter-anv#defn-validator-groups)) must verify and select a specific quantity of the proposed candidates and issue those as backable candidates to its peers.
-A candidate is considered backable when at least 2/3 of all assigned validators have issued a *Valid* statement about that candidate, as described in [Section 8.2.1](chapter-anv#sect-candidate-statements).
-Validators can retrieve information about assignments via the Runtime APIs [Section C.9.2](chap-runtime-api#sect-rt-api-validator-groups) respectively [Section C.9.3](chap-runtime-api#sect-rt-api-availability-cores).
+A candidate is considered backable when at least 2/3 of all assigned validators have issued a *Valid* statement about that candidate, as described in [Section -sec-num-ref-](chapter-anv#sect-candidate-statements).
+Validators can retrieve information about assignments via the Runtime APIs [Section -sec-num-ref-](chap-runtime-api#sect-rt-api-validator-groups) respectively [Section -sec-num-ref-](chap-runtime-api#sect-rt-api-availability-cores).

-### 8.2.1.
-Statements {#sect-candidate-statements}
+### -sec-num- Statements {#sect-candidate-statements}

-The assigned validator checks the validity of the proposed parachains blocks ([Section 8.3](chapter-anv#sect-candidate-validation)) and issues *Valid* statements ([Definition -def-num-ref-](chapter-anv#defn-statement)) to its peers if the verification succeeded.
+The assigned validator checks the validity of the proposed parachains blocks ([Section -sec-num-ref-](chapter-anv#sect-candidate-validation)) and issues *Valid* statements ([Definition -def-num-ref-](chapter-anv#defn-statement)) to its peers if the verification succeeded.
 Broadcasting failed verification as *Valid* statements is a slashable offense.
 The validator must only issue one *Seconded* statement, based on an arbitrary metric, which implies an explicit vote for a candidate to be included in the relay chain.

 This protocol attempts to produce as many backable candidates as possible, but does not attempt to determine a final candidate for inclusion.
-Once a parachain candidate has been seconded by at least one other validator and enough Valid statements have been issued about that candidate to meet the 2/3 quorum, the candidate is ready to be included in the relay chain ([Section 8.2.2](chapter-anv#sect-candidate-inclusion)).
+Once a parachain candidate has been seconded by at least one other validator and enough Valid statements have been issued about that candidate to meet the 2/3 quorum, the candidate is ready to be included in the relay chain ([Section -sec-num-ref-](chapter-anv#sect-candidate-inclusion)).

 The validator issues validity statements votes in form of a validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)).